mishaalijaz/Pets-Composition/README.md

 # Pets-Composition

+Playing with basic Objected Oriented programming (OOP) concepts as a starter lab for Advanced Object-Oriented Design course for Masters level.

 **Pet.java** -- An abstract class to represent the concept of a pet.
 A pet should have a name, a gender and a sound (choose appropriate data-types for these).